Hardware Comparison

 Because the sensor is mounted above the TV, contact with the TV while moving minis is not required, unlike other setups.
 This means that minis can be raised up into the air in order for them to be moved over other minis.

-IR Touch Screen
+Infrared Touch Screen

-Material Plane support for IR touch screens is currently experimental.
+Material Plane support for touch screens is currently experimental.
 It is not yet clear how well it actually works, so it is currently not advisable to purchase one specifically for this purpose.

 An IR touch screen uses IR LEDs on 2 sides of the screen, and sensors on the other 2 sides.
 By placing a finger (or mini) on top of the screen, a shadow is cast on the sensors, because the IR light cannot pass through your finger.
 This is then converted to a position, which is interpreted as a touch by the computer.